ImAKappa/pftp/pftp/docs/0-Notes/02_reading.md

     print(f"I am wearing {clothing} today")
     ```

-### Comments
+## Comments

 Comments are lines of text that the Python interpreter ignores.
-You usually write comments to annotate your code so that other people can understand your code.
+You usually write comments to annotate your code so that other people, and your future self, can understand your code.

 > "Code is more often read than written"
 >